csc-training/geocomputing/python/puhti/README.md

 - Save output as GeoTiff with `rasterio`. -> `saveImage`

 > [!NOTE]
-> A Python script that was written and run on your own computer and that does not have any hard-coded file dependecies, can also be run on Puhti.
-If you call any absolute filepaths (= hard-coded dependency, auch as `/my/home/dir/file.txt`; not recommended!) within your script, you need to update these paths and copy the files to Puhti.
+> When moving a Python script from your own computer to Puhti, take care of any hard-coded file dependencies (e.g.  `/my/home/dir/file.txt` ).
+It is not recommended to have hard-coded file paths in your scripts, instead, provide them as command line input to your script or make use of configuration files.
+No matter where you input your file paths, always make sure that you have the actual data files also available on Puhti.
 Also check that all used Python packages are available on Puhti, eg within the [geoconda module](https://docs.csc.fi/apps/geoconda).
 If needed, you can [add Python packages for your own usage](https://docs.csc.fi/apps/python/#installing-python-packages-to-existing-modules) also yourself.
 > Also read the [Puhti batch job system documentation](https://docs.csc.fi/computing/running/getting-started/)